 - I drove people to a coming soon page to build an email list while I prepared the book for launch.

-- I sent a free copy out to a handful of larger accounts (I didn't make a lot of sales but got some new followers).
+- I sent free copies out to a handful of larger accounts (I didn't make a lot of sales but got some new followers).

-- Some people saw the book in the wild and googled it after to buy their own copy.
+- Some people googled the book after seeing it in the wild to buy a copy of their own.

-- A few who bought it also bought a 2nd copy later to give as a gag gift.
+- A few people bought a 2nd copy as a gag gift to send to a friend.

-Friends bought the book of course.
+People I knew bought the book of course.
 But I didn't expect so many orders from strangers.
-I was surprised to discover that this poetry book had legs and people were actually enjoying it, sharing it, and leaving positive reviews.
+I was surprised to discover that my spoof of a poetry book had legs and people were actually enjoying it, sharing it, and leaving positive reviews.

-In the end, I made about $1300 USD in revenue from a $15 book—all from the counterintuitive idea of publishing words on a photo-sharing app.
+As of today, I've made about $1600 USD in revenue from a $15 book—all from the counterintuitive idea of publishing words on a photo-sharing app.

 Poetpreneurs?
 In this creator economy?

 It's almost like poetry was waiting for social media all these years.
 To help carry it literally into the hands of the masses.
 To open poets up to rapid feedback loops, low-barrier merchandising, and the opportunity to grow an audience they could call their own.
-To allow the writer to reap the recognition and revenue that the poets of the past never saw while they were alive.
+Writers could now reap the recognition and revenue that the poets of the past never saw while they were living.

 Now, is this species of poetry any good?
 That's up to the consumer, as T.T.
 Poet taught me.